creativecoder/wordpress-local-dev/README.md

 **Make sure that the ServerName of your virtual host and the directory for your site have the same name.**

+## Note ##

+This repo is meant to show the structure of how to set this system up, not for version controlling each site.
+To put your site code under version control, you should:

+- Delete the `.git` and `.gitmodules` folder/file from the project directory
+- do a `git init` within the folder for each site
+- Pull down a copy of wordpress, if you haven't already initialized submodules

 Thanks to [David Winter](http://davidwinter.me/articles/2012/04/09/install-and-manage-wordpress-with-git/), [Duane Storey](http://www.duanestorey.com/uncategorized/one-wordpress-install-multiple-sites/), and [ashfame](https://gist.github.com/ashfame/1923821) for leading the way